duetds/duet-example-angular/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Notes
+This has been tested using latest node at version 17.6.0, you may need to use `npm i --legacy-peer-deps` in order to complete installation
 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).